 Why it Matters

 Mercury and Air Toxics Standards (MATS) limit the amount of mercury and other toxic emissions from power plants.
 Mercury is a powerful neurotoxin that ends up in the water and soil, and concentrates up the food chain, especially in fish.
 It is particularly dangerous for pregnant women and young children.
 In response to the Supreme Court’s decision, Michigan v.
 EPA, EPA must determine whether it was “appropriate and necessary” to regulate toxic pollution from power plants.
 While the Trump administration finalized a rule that reversed the Obama administration’s determination that it was appropriate and necessary, the Biden administration has stated the the D.C.
 Circuit that it is reviewing that reversal.
 The power sector has already complied with the MATS standards, but if it were to be determined that it was not appropriate and necessary to regulate toxic emissions from power plants, companies may stop operating with installed pollution controls.

-Read legal analysis pieces on potential impacts of changes to the rule written by our Executive Director Joe Goffman:
+Read legal analyses on potential impacts of changes to the rule by the Trump administration: